bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/04_Troubleshooting/02_Issues.rst

 Next, we list the most common errors and their solutions:

+java command not found
-- **java command not found**: Invalid path to the java binary.
+    Invalid path to the java binary.
 Check the `JAVA_HOME` definition at the remote worker machine.

+Cannot create WD
-- **Cannot create WD**: Invalid working directory.
+    Invalid working directory.
 Check the rw permissions of the worker's working directory.

+No exception
-- **No exception**: The worker process has started normally and there is no exception.
+    The worker process has started normally and there is no exception.
     In this case the issue is normally due to the firewall configuration preventing the communication between the COMPSs master and worker.
-  Please check that the worker firewall has in and out permissions for TCP and UDP in the adaptor ports (the adaptor ports are specified in the `resources.xml` file.
+    Please check that the worker firewall has in and out permissions for TCP and UDP in the adaptor ports (the adaptor ports are specified in the ``resources.xml`` file.
 By default the port rank is 43000-44000.

 Compilation error: @Method not found